Zilliqa/ZIP/zips/zip-13.md

 The zip introduces re-architecture of transport for seed to seed socket communication.With the implementation of the zip, exchanges no longer need to open `33133` port on their end to receive response for the request.This would address security issue on exchange side to open 33133 port for incoming message and also enhance our transport system by reducing tcp connections.

 ## Motivation
-Exchange seed nodes always pull data from pubseed nodes and send transactions to pubseed nodes on `33133` port.In the current  p2p comm architecture, the node operates in server-server mode.The message is unidirectional and socket communication is terminated immediately after sending request from requestor.For receiving response, the requestee node again open one tcp connection to `333133` of the requestor, write message on socket and immediately terminates the socket connection.This architecture is mainly designed keeping in miners in the mind as they have to communicate with hundreds of nodes in the network
+Seed nodes always pull data from source seed nodes and send transactions to source seed nodes on `33133` port.In the current  p2p comm architecture, the node operates in server-server mode.The message is unidirectional and socket communication is terminated immediately after sending request from requestor.For receiving response, the requestee node again open one tcp connection to `333133` of the requestor, write message on socket and immediately terminates the socket connection.This architecture is mainly designed keeping in miners in the mind as they have to communicate with hundreds of nodes in the network

-In perspective of exchange nodes ,it's a security concern as they have to open an incoming port on 33133 to receive response.They want us to address this issue.
+In perspective of exchange seed nodes ,it's a security concern as they have to open an incoming port on 33133 to receive response.They want us to address this issue.

 ### Note
 From here onward,In terms of communication perspective, exchange seed is referred as `seed` which acts as client and Zilliqa public seed is referred as `source seed` which acts as server